cn0047/stash/ed/sh.kubernetes/README.md

 #### Pod

-Pod - like container in docker.
+Pod - (like container in docker) description of a set of container(s) that need to run together.
 Pod is the smallest deployable unit in Kubernetes.
 It can contain one or more containers.
 Most of the time, we just need one container per pod.
 Pod is also designed as mortal.
-Containers in pod shares same localhost.
+Containers in pod shares same IP address and mounted volumes.

 #### Service - is LB for pods.

+Service - object that describes a set of pods that provide a useful service.

 Types: